yuweiwan/TextMaster/README.md

 3. Stay in the root folder, manually download the models and data [data.zip](https://drive.google.com/file/d/1sOjwKw_y1WoUfSklIqw4UCOWHC8D7j7V/view?usp=sharing) and unzipped.

 Introduction of File meta_wos.ipynb

+The analysis is based on savedrecs files from Web of Science.
+To get savedrecs files, the search results should be exported as plain text files.
+We provide following functions:
+- extract mata data
+- visualization of publishers, journal names, publishment by year, data types, categories

 Introduction of File demo.ipynb